 A choice of appropriate species of planting can do much to enhance the biodiversity of an area.
-Significant natural features and other biodiversity should be protected and intrusion minimised, as appropriate.
+Significant natural features and other areas of biodiversity should be protected where possible.

 "Places that are distinctive and designed with a real understanding of the natural world are likely to be enjoyed, cared for and valued" (Designing Places 2001)